-When I was about…the war had started, and all the young men went off to war, so I was working for a farmer in Hicksville, a potato farmer, and he was working in a munitions place, and he had four sons, and I was the fifth one, and we were running the day to day farm that he had, because there was no one else.
+When I was about…the War had started (World War Two), and all the young men went off to war, so I was working for a farmer in Hicksville, a potato farmer.
+And he was working in a munitions place.
+And he had four sons, and I was the fifth one, and we were running the day to day farm that he had, because there was no one else.

 Now I was only about ten years old.
 It was wonderful to be ten years old and earning a living.
 The trouble was this farmer paid me off in potatoes, but he didn’t pay me off in money.
 But when you’re ten years old, you’re grateful whatever you can get, you see.

 The farmer, though, was a very good Catholic, you see.
 He went to church every Sunday, never missed Sunday.
 His wife was at his side, his children were in the pew, and he did everything according to the rules and regulations of his people.

 He was a German-American farmer, and one of the things that he would impress upon you when you first went there was that nobody sits down at this table for lunch or for supper unless they have washed their hands and faces.

 And if you don’t think this was serious for him, one of the young boys forgot to come in, he didn’t wash his hands and face, and he was sent up without supper.